LIBOR to SOFR Transition: Challenges

 LIBOR, or the London Inter Bank Offer Rate, has been the most widely used interest rate benchmark involved in pricing of most cash market products, including loans, bonds and securitized transactions.
 A humongous derivative market has also evolved to manage the Libor risks of these products.
 LIBOR was calculated in a process involving transactions in the inter-bank borrowing/lending market, and an expert judgement based on inputs from a panel of banks.
 The nature of Libor calculation involving bank polling led to concerns around potential for fraud, after such incidents in the aftermath of financial crises.
 Further, regulators felt that Libor incorporates other risks such as liquidity and credit risks which make the benchmark distorted during times of panic and stress.

 The hunt for risk free rates as benchmarks, which are transparent and derived from market transactions, concluded with regulators deciding a phase-out of Libor and movement into the following Risk-Free Rates (RFR).
+This created the background for LIBOR To SOFR Transition

 Among the various Libor benchmarks, USD Libor is set to be phased out by June 2023, while other currency Libors are already phased out.
+So, in most cases LIBOR To SOFR Transition has happened

-The transition into RFR posed different and unique challenges to the cash market and derivative markets.
+The LIBOR transition into RFR posed different and unique challenges to the cash market and derivative markets.
 Both sets of market participants had to evolve guidelines to transition out of existing contracts and specifications of new RFR based contracts.

 Over-the-counter (OTC) derivatives transitioned out Libor via ISDA protocols which set the spread over the RFR that is equivalent to the Libor of given tenor, and the mechanisms with which existing contracts and Libor definitions can be transitioned out.
 But for the cash market there isn’t such single protocol which is a challenge.